Of all the skills you will need to master in order to keep your marriage happy, perhaps the most important is the art of the apology.

 What Is An Apology?

 First off, you need to fully understand what an apology is.
 An apology is not an admission of guilt: it’s an expression of regret.
 Saying you’re sorry doesn’t mean you are fundamentally wrong or a bad person.
-It simply means you are acknowledging the hurt you have caused, and that you will never do it again.
+It simply means you are acknowledging that you have caused hurt, and that you will never do it again.
 That’s all.

 Who Needs To Apologize?